Why Holiday Traditions Are My Greatest Blessings

 ”

-While I find traditions to be the balm for life's break-neck pace, helping us to ease back into connection and empathy, I want to stress that regardless of how you spend this holiday season, I hope taking care of yourself remains the priority.

-As 2025 inches closer, there is an undercurrent of anxiety beneath the swell of new-year possibilities.
-In January, America will see Donald Trump inaugurated as the President of the United States for the second time, a fact that has left many Black women—specifically, the 92% who voted for current Vice President Kamala Harris—uneasy about what the future holds for us.
+As 2025 inches closer, there is an undercurrent of anxiety beneath the swell of new year possibilities.
+In January, America will see Donald Trump inaugurated as the President of the United States for the second time, a fact that has left many Black women specifically, the 92% who voted for current Vice President Kamala Harris, uneasy about what the future holds for us.
 That being said, no matter how small, holiday traditions remind us what we value most and want to solidify in our futures: community, faith, and love.
 So, if you can, embrace them as a means to stay grounded amid uncertain times ahead.

 This year, for me, Christmas will look a little different.
 My partner and I decided to stay home, indulging in some rest and much-needed reflection.
 Our Christmas tree will have sweet childhood ornaments his mom sent us.
 Jackson Five's Rudolph the Red-Nosed Reindeer will mingle with Kendrick Lamar's dodger blue.
-Egg Benedict for brunch while we watch Coming to America for the umpteenth time and reading a towering stack of holiday romance novels I can't want to devour.
+Egg Benedict for brunch while we watch Coming to America for the umpteenth time, and reading a towering stack of holiday romance novels I can't wait to devour.
 These are new traditions, and I look forward to watching them become as seasoned as my mom's cast iron skillet, growing richer with time as they blend the comfort of the old with the excitement of the new.

 This year, I'm reminded that traditions anchor us in a world that often feels unpredictable, giving us a sense of continuity, comfort, value, and belonging.
 Each tradition is a gift, intricately wrapped in love and handed down through generations.
 Although I'll be spending the holidays away from my family this holiday season, I'll cherish the old and new rituals as sacred threads binding my past, present, and future.
 However you choose to celebrate, I hope you, too, find blessings in your own traditions.